24/7 Emergency Fire Damage Cleanup and Restoration Services in Southern California

 Also read: Home Water Leaks: What You Must Know

 To thaw out your pipes a little bit before calling the plumber, turn on any hot water faucets in your house and allow them to run for about five minutes.
-You can also use heat lamps around the area of the frozen pipe, or if you have an electric stove, use the oven to heat up things around the frozen pipe.
+You can also use heat lamps around the frozen pipe, or, if you have an electric stove, use the oven to heat the area around it.

 Also read: Leaking Ice Makers: Why They Happen and How to Prevent Them